 SHIV MAHAPURAN MOOL PAATH PARAYAN

-On completion of the Puja the Yajmaan will receive a Shiv Yantra and a recording of around 45 – 60 minutes covering the most important parts of the Puja and Prasad from the Puja.
+Prasadam: On completion of the Puja the Yajmaan will receive a Shiv Yantra, Rudraksha Japmala, and a video recording covering the most important parts of the Puja and Prasad from the Puja.